 a) Dataset and Simulating Open Set Dataset: We evaluated our proposed approach on three datasets.
 The first dataset is the Microsoft Malware Challenge Dataset [19] of labeled disassembled windows malware samples from 9 families.
-We use 10260 (out of 10868) samples that our disassemble file parser can properly process.
 The majority class has 2936 samples whereas the minority class has 34 samples with the median class size of 1012 samples.
 The second dataset is the Android Malware Genome Project dataset [20].
-We use 986 samples from 9 families that each has at least 40 samples.
+We use 986 samples from 9 families where each has at least 40 samples.
 The majority class in this dataset has 309 samples whereas the minority class has 46 samples with the median class size being 69.
 The malware features used in both malware dataset are based on function call graph features proposed in [21].
 In both cases, we use minhash to cluster the functions into 64 clusters based on the unigram of the function opcodes.
-The clusterids are then used to label the functions, and the vertex and edge features are extracted.
+The cluster-ids are then used to label the functions, and the vertex and edge features are extracted.
 To evaluate the applicability of the proposed approach to domains outside malware classification, we also evaluate it on the MNIST handwritten digit dataset.
 All three datasets are available online on their respective websites.